By guest blogger Brad Egeland.

 From analyzing deliver dates, to analyzing resource usage and needs, to analyzing the financial health of the project at any given time, the project manager must be an analytical thinker.
 Like the negotiation skills, this analytical way of thinking just needs to kick in when needed.
 If you’re a new project manager you learn it by doing – stick to best practices and always be keen on analyzing where the project is and where it needs to go and calculating the best way to get there.
 Through that ongoing thinking process, you will become a good analytical thinking PM.
 Or you’ll realize you can’t do it and you’ll just move into middle management where you aren’t challenged much…sorry, I got off topic for a moment there.

 Finally, always be above reproach.
-Don’t be Hillary Clinton staring a failed presidential bid in the face because you misused email and can’t get past the lies and deceit.
 Staying away from felonies is a good piece of advice.
 Clean out the closet – no skeletons.
 And do what you say you’re going to do…follow-through builds a great reputation.
 Be honest and of high integrity.
 Leaders don’t have the loudest voice…they have the best actions.

 How about our readers?
 What would you add to this list?
-What characteristics make the best project managers in your opinion?
+What are the characteristics of good project managers, in your opinion?
 I know I could add several more to this list but I’m looking forward to input and discussion from the community.

 Are your thoughts on these three major underlying contributors to project failure?
 Do you agree?
 What would you add to the list?